Community Restoration Project

 Room Divider Sponsor

-Safety & readiness
+Safety & Readiness

 Preparing the property so it is safe, functional, and ready for organized use.

-- Lighting, entrances, and clear walk paths
+- Lighting, entrances, and walk paths

-Security & stewardship
+Security & Stewardship

 Protecting people, property, and investment while maintaining a welcoming atmosphere.